Chords + Lyrics | Honky Tonk Women

 ||: G | D | G | G :||

-This song remains a staple for indie rock cover bands worldwide.
-It fits perfectly alongside other Stones classics like Brown Sugar and Satisfaction, as well as Beatles tunes like Back in the U.S.S.R., Get Back, and I Saw Her Standing There.
+Honky Tonk Women remains a staple for indie rock cover bands worldwide.
+It fits perfectly alongside other Rolling Stones classics like Brown Sugar and Satisfaction, as well as Beatles tunes like Back in the U.S.S.R., Get Back, and I Saw Her Standing There.

-Remarkably, Honky Tonk Women also feels right at home next to more modern tracks such as Last Nite and Are You Gonna Be My Girl.
+Remarkably, Honky Tonk Women also sits comfortably next to more modern tracks like Last Nite and Are You Gonna Be My Girl.
+For me, it’s a perfect tune to add to any indie rock or 60s rock ’n’ roll repertoire.

 Here’s a chord chart!